learn-js/learnjs-02-2d-games/book.md

 ### The reader
 The ideal reader for this book is someone who likes exploring, imagining, and inventing for themselves.
 You probably have some experience with javascript already, and you'd like to learn more about animation using the canvas tag, basic game development patterns, and gain intermediate skills in developing javascript modules that can be used on the server and in the browser.

-### Goals of the book
+### With this book you'll learn:
-You'll learn:
-- Basic game development fundamentals.
+- About basic game development fundamentals.
+- How to create a simple game framework from scratch
+- How to use a handful of existing game frameworks & libraries:
+  - Phaser
+  - CraftyJS
+  - melonJS
+  - coquette
+  - crtrdg.js
-- The use of js modules from npm for creating interactive content.
+- How to use modules from npm to create 2D games
+- Learn intermediate JavaScript patterns
 - How to use the HTML5 canvas tag for animation and user interaction.
-- Using javascript to manipulate html elements.
+- About using javascript to manipulate html elements.
-- Using javascript for server-side coding.
+- About using javascript for server-side coding.
-- Intermediate node.js module creation and best practices.
-- Using developer tools like Git, GitHub, Chrome Dev Tools, Bower, npm, and Grunt.

 ### Free updates
 This book is under active development.
 You'll get all future updates for free!